 Energy Star and the 2012 International Energy Conservation Code (IECC) have made it incredibly easy to determine which windows will give you the best energy efficiency by only providing their stamp of approval to windows that have met very strict benchmarks.
 These windows will have been evaluated to determine the rate at which heat is transferred from the home’s interior to outside (U-value), how much solar heat radiation is able to enter the home through the glass itself (Solar Heat Gain Coefficient, SHGC), and the volume of air leakage due to pressure and temperature changes.
 In general, you should look for windows with a U-value less than or equal to 0.22 and a SHGC of 0.4 or below.
-In order to ensure sufficient insulation and limited air leakage, triple-paned windows that have been gas-filled are definitely ideal.
+In order to ensure sufficient insulation and limited air leakage, a triple pane window that has been gas-filled are definitely ideal.
 Low E coatings are, also, a wise addition since they further aid in blocking out any unwanted radiant solar heat.
 Obviously, there is a fair amount of latitude when it comes to what will work best in Boston, and you should have a professional evaluate your own home’s orientation and level of shading to determine which specific criteria will work best for you.

 As for framing materials, technology flooded the market with new options and greatly improved upon the classics; however, the three most common materials are still wood, vinyl, and aluminum.
 You will absolutely want to avoid any type of metal framing, like aluminum, or windows that contain interior metal workings since this will greatly reduce their ability to block out freezing temperatures.
 So long as you choose thermally improved and insulated framing, either wood or vinyl will be excellent choices.
 In deciding between the two, it all comes down to aesthetic, budget, and longevity.
 Wood is easily the most classic, durable, and versatile of the two, though, it will require some maintenance and is one of the more expensive options.
 On the other hand, vinyl is completely maintenance-free, quite affordable, and vastly improved from the vinyl of the past in terms of durability.
 However, color selection tends to be limited and is unchangeable, and it is still prone to structural degradation over time from the elements.